matiduda/scope-tags/README.md

     - [x] Adding, deleting, updating tags
 - [x] Basic file to module mapping
 - [x] Tags should have (possibly nested) categories
-- [ ] Instead of git notes, which are not shared by default, we should check commit based on if any of the files is not present in database
+- [x] Instead of git notes, which are not shared by default, we should check commit based on if any of the files is not present in database
+- [ ] Add scope report generation
+    - [ ] Get fileData for affected files
+    - [ ] Get tags for affected files
+    - [ ] Create report with affected modules
+    - [ ] Add report to task
 - [ ] Add [np package](https://www.npmjs.com/package/np) to handle publishing to npm

 ### Assertions to add